AndreiMoraru123/OAK-D-etector/README.md

 MYRIAD.6.3-ma2480: Intel Movidius Myriad X VPU
 ```

-And if I connect nothing, or if I forget to instantiate my OpenVINO environment, obviously I only get this:
+And if I connect nothing, or if I forget to initialize my OpenVINO environment, obviously I only get this:

 ```
 [E:] [BSL] found 0 ioexpander device
 CPU: AMD Ryzen 7 4800H with Radeon Graphics
 GNA: GNA_SW
 ```

+#### Question: Why use both the NCS2 and the OAK-D if the OAK-D suffices?
+#### Answer: No reason to!
+Honestly, I just had one laying around, but since it's double the fun this way, I can run the frames on the camera, and compute on the stick.

 ## Work in progress